qobilidop/study-p4/README.md

 - [p4c](https://github.com/p4lang/p4c)
 - [PI](https://github.com/p4lang/PI)

-I personally found [dev container](https://containers.dev) pretty convenient to use.
-But if you don't use it, you could also check out my [Dockerfile](.devcontainer/Dockerfile) (based on Ubuntu 20.04) and set up the environment in your preferred way.
+I personally find [dev container](https://containers.dev) pretty convenient to use.
+But if you don't use it, you can also take my [Dockerfile](.devcontainer/Dockerfile) as a reference and set up the environment in your preferred way.

 ## Example